unimined/MultiVersion/software-engineering/v1/merged-jar-spec-sds-1.0.md

 # Design

-## Notating merged classes
+## Merged classes
-Merged classes will have their package prepended with `merged_v` and the version of the dependency they are merged from.
-For example, a class merged from version 1.0.0 of a dependency would have the package `merged_v1_0_0.com.example.ClassName` Sanatization of the version must be done to make it a valid package name, all bad characters should be replaced with `_`.
+There will be a merged class generated for the purpose of targetting instead of the versioned classes.
-Classes will also be annotated by the class file visible annotation `@MergedClass` with the version of the dependency.
+This class will be generated in the package `merged` and will be named the same as the original class. these classes will also be annotated by the class file visible annotation `@MergedClass` with the version of the dependency. there will also be annotations for methods/fields in order to specify which versions they are from.

+### Access changes
+classes/members will only be considered for merged if they are public or protected. this means if a method is private on one version, it won't appear to exist on the merged class for that version. the access will also be notated in a field on the member annotation.

 for example.
 the class `com.example.ClassA`